The Imaginary 20th Century

 About The Imaginary 20th Century

-The Imaginary 20th Century is a historical comic novel and archival narrative, written by Norman M. Klein and Margo Bistis, and published by the art museum ZKM.
+The Imaginary 20th Century is a historical comic novel and archival narrative, written by Norman M. Klein and Margo Bistis, and published by the media museum ZKM.
 With a team of artists, the authors have invented a unique narrative machine where facts and fiction split and return, across spaces between.

 In 1901, a woman named Carrie, while traveling in Europe, selects four men to seduce her, each with a version of the coming century.
 At least this is how the legend comes down to us.
 Inevitably, the future spills off course.
 Gradually, we discover that Carrie’s misadventures with her suitors are implicated in her uncle’s world of business and espionage.
 For over forty years, Harry Brown was hired to erase crimes for the oligarchs of Los Angeles and the banking industry of New York.
 A pioneer in how to troll, hack, and manipulate the truth for his clients, Harry often used American myths of progress and future technologies in the cover-ups.
 As he liked to say, fiction is more believable than fact; and espionage is a form of seduction.